Adithya2310/MintShiftAI/README.md

 # MintShiftAI - Mint, Tweet, Trade in Autopilot mode
-MintShift AI is an **intelligent NFT automation agent** designed to streamline **minting, promotion, and trading** on the Move blockchain.
-It integrates AI-powered tools to:
+MintShift AI is an **intelligent NFT automation agent** designed to streamline **minting, promotion, and trading** on the Move blockchain built for the Move AI Hackathon by Aptos.

 # Features
 ✅ **Generate stunning NFT images** based on descriptions.